-Looking for one of the best places to go to understand what matters in the creative world for 2015?
+Looking for the best web design trends in 2015?
 Think about where those interested in design and trends spend their time — on stock photography sites.

 By analyzing over 47 million images and tracking the trends of what visitors are searching for, stock photo giant Shutterstock compiled information — in an infographic, both as seen as below and in an interactive format — to predict what trends will rise in 2015.
 For anyone interested in the design world, it’s a must-see, must-digest piece of information.